 Livanta’s Provider Education Team will present on the following:

 Target Audience: Hospitals – discharge planners, care transition team members, attending physicians and other designated personnel

 *Cancellations will be charged a processing fee, if applicable

-Please note: There are no continuing education credits available for this session.
+Please note: Registration is limited to the first 100 registrants.
+There are no continuing education credits available for this session.

 After registering, you will receive a confirmation email containing information about joining the webinar.